helloanay/HX012/readMe.md

 ### [Repository Link](https://github.com/rowhitswami/HX012)

-### Labels: Influence the Mass, Revolutionize the Smart-World and Enhance the Social-Norms
+### Tracks Used: Influence the Mass, Revolutionize the Smart-World and Enhance the Social-Norms

-### Scope
+### Technology Used
--
+-  Python
--
+-  OpenCV
--
+-  Dlib
--
+-  Shape Predictor 68 Face Landmarks [Trained Model]

 ## Use Case for The Project